 Stage 2: Explore

-Come along to our free four-day workshop, which could even land you a Level 1 Award in Exploring Enterprise.
+Come along to our free workshops, which could even land you a Level 1 Award in Exploring Enterprise.
+The workshop (which will vary from two to four days) will cover:

 - Day 2: What’s a great business idea without a plan to promote it?
 We talk marketing and selling.